-The register shall contain a brief description of the transaction involved including, but not limited to: the nature and object of the transaction, the parties and amounts involved, the key steps undertaken towards its conclusion, and the relevant dates provided that contracts and agreements involving an amount of at least Fifty million pesos (Php 50,000,000.00) shall be uploaded in full on the website of the concerned government agency or the Official Gazette online.
+The register shall contain a brief description of the transaction involved, including, but not limited to: the nature and object of the transaction, the parties and amounts involved, the key steps undertaken towards its conclusion, and the relevant dates: Provided, That contracts and agreements involving an amount of at least Fifty Million Pesos (P50,000,000.00) shall be uploaded in full on the website of the concerned government agency or the Official Gazette online.
 A covered record shall be enrolled in the register not later than thirty (30) working days from its perfection or issuance.

-- Sec.
-9. Openness and Transparency in Government Agencies.
-Each government agency shall make available upon the request of any citizen at no cost and in an accessible form, consistent with the provisions of Republic Act No. 9485, or the Anti-Red Tape Act of 2007, and through their website, timely, true, accurate and updated key information including, but not limited to: - (1) A description of its mandate, structure, powers, functions, duties and decision-making processes; - (2) A description of the frontline services it delivers and the procedure and length of time by which they may be availed of; - (3) The names of its key officials, their powers, functions and responsibilities, and their profiles and curriculum vitae; - (4) Audited financial statements, and budget and expenditure records; - (5) Statements of assets, liabilities and net worth of all public officials with Salary Grade 27 and above or heads of office; - (6) Monthly income including allowances and sources of income of all public officials with Salary Grade 27 and above and heads of office; - (7) Work programs, development plans, investment plans, projects, performance targets and accomplishments, and budgets, revenue allotments and expenditures; - (8) Important rules and regulations, orders or decisions: Provided, That they be published within fifteen (15) calendar days from promulgation; - (9) Rules of procedure, descriptions of forms available or the places at which forms may be obtained, and instructions as to the scope and contents of all papers, reports, or examinations;
+Sec.
+9. Openness and Transparency in Government Agencies. - Each government agency shall regularly publish, print and disseminate at no cost to the public and in an accessible form, consistent with the provisions of Republic Act No.

-- (10) Substantive rules of general applicability adopted as authorized by law, and statements of general policy or interpretations of general applicability formulated and adopted by the agency, including subsequent amendments; - (11) Current and important database and statistics that it generates; - (12) Bidding processes, deadlines and requirements; and - (13) Mechanisms or procedures by which the public may participate in or otherwise influence the formulation of policy or the exercise of its powers.
+- 9485, or the Anti-Red Tape Act of 2007, and through their website, timely, time, accurate and updated key information including, but not limited to: - 3 (1) A description of its mandate, structure, powers, functions, duties and decision-4 making processes; - 5 (2) A description of the frontline services it delivers and the procedure and length of time by which they may be availed of; - 7 (3) The names of its key officials, their powers, functions and responsibilities, and their profiles and curriculum vitae; - 9 (4) Work programs, development plans, investment plans, projects, performance 10 targets and accomplishments, and budgets, revenue allotments and 11 expenditures; - 12 (5) Important rules and regulations, orders or decisions: Provided, That they be published within fifteen (15) calendar days from promulgation; - 14 (6) Rules of procedure, descriptions of forms available or the places at which forms 15 may be obtained, and instructions as to the scope and contents of all papers, 16 reports, or examinations; - (7) Substantive rules of general applicability adopted as authorized by law, and statements of general policy or interpretations of general applicability formulated and adopted by the agency, including subsequent amendments; - (8) Current and important database and statistics that it generates; - 21 (9) Bidding processes and requirements; and